16charan08/Redactor-and-Unredactor/README.md

               for i in y: \
         Read_data.append(open(i).read())

-Finally in Read_data we will have a list of data of each file.
+Finally in Read_data we will have a list of data of each file.\
+Input file text reference: - https://randomtextgenerator.com/

 - **names(data)** \